 When considering which teams might place a claim on a waived player, it’s also worth noting that waiver priority is determined by record — the worst teams get first dibs on each waived player.
 Prior to December 1, waiver order is currently determined by last year’s record.
 That will change in a few weeks, but for now, a team’s 2016/17 record determines its waiver priority.

 Taking all the details above into account, the current NBA waiver order is listed below.
 We’ve also noted which teams can place a claim on a player earning more than the minimum salary.
-If two teams that finished 2016/17 with identical records place a waiver claim on the same player, a coin flip would determine which team gets priority.
+If two teams that finished 2016/17 with identical records place a waiver claim on the same player, their head-to-head records would determine which team gets priority.
+If they split their head-to-head matchups, a coin flip determines which team gets priority.

 Here’s the full list of teams, in order of current waiver priority: